KevM/fubumvc-swagger/readme.md

  .Each(x => x.MakeAsymmetricJson());
 ```

 This example will force the result of these actions to be JSON.
-Note: This configuration is working around a bug in FubuMVC where normal browser usage will return XML for Conneg enabled endpoints. :broken_heart:
+Note: This configuration is working around a bug in FubuMVC where normal browser usage will return XML for Conneg enabled endpoints. :(

 ### How do I add more detail to my APIs